 A deviated septum is a condition in which the nasal septum, the thin wall that separates the air passages on either side of the nose, is displaced to one or the other side of the face.
 A deviated septum most commonly occurs after trauma or injury to the nose.

-The Division of Plastic Surgery at Jefferson is the oldest continuous plastic surgery practice in the United States.
+Jefferson Health has the oldest continuous plastic surgery practice in the United States.
 The history and tradition of our practice is evidence of the quality of plastic surgical care that we provide.
 All our physicians are board certified by the American Board of Plastic Surgery.

 Our vast experience has allowed us to adapt and modify different surgical techniques to provide you with the best possible result.
 We are careful to examine new procedures thoroughly before offering them to our patients.
 You can be assured that if we suggest an operation, it is safe, proven and effective.
 Our office staff is dedicated to each patient's satisfaction.